tumcms/Blue-Framework/README.md

 > **Note**

-> - BlueFramwork versions 0.4.1845 to 2.4.1077 where developed by Julian Amann and used code derived from niven that was not licensed in a correct way.
+> - BlueFramwork versions 0.4.1845.* to 2.4.1077.* were developed by Julian Amann and used code derived from niven that was not licensed in a correct way.
 The Copyright of niven belongs to Matthäus G. Chajdas.
-Those copyright issues have been fixed in this version (version 3.0.0 and up).
+Those copyright issues have been fixed in this version (version 3.0.0.0 and up).
-> - BlueFramework3 is developed by the Chair of Computational Modeling and Simulation of the Technical University of Munich.
+> - BlueFramework version 3.0.0.0 and up is developed by the Chair of Computational Modeling and Simulation of the Technical University of Munich.
 It is a complete rewrite.

 ## Documentation

 ### Coding

-The code of BlueFramework3 should compile ~~compiles~~ with 0 ("zero") warnings at warning level 4 using Visual Studio 2015 x64 Update 3.
+The code of BlueFramework version 3.0.0.0 and up should compile ~~compiles~~ with 0 ("zero") warnings at warning level 4 using Visual Studio 2015 x64 Update 3.
 Warnings form third party libraries are ignored.

 ### More
 [Deployment](Docs/Deployment.md)